“The children are now teaching their parents, grandparents and guardians new Miriwoong words!”

-The Miriwoong Language Nest is currently in its fifth year of operation at MDWg.
-It began as a pilot program in 2013, before being rolled out formally in 2014.
-The program creates an immersive environment which exposes young children to learn Miriwoong and exposes them to new language experiences.
-While it is based on a model developed by the Maori in New Zealand, the Language Nest at MDWg is one of the first to operate for Indigenous languages in Australia.
-It uses immersion techniques to enable young children to learn Miriwoong.
+The Miriwoong Language Nest began as a pilot program based on a model developed by the Maori in New Zealand in 2013, before being rolled out formally in 2014.
+The program creates an immersive environment and uses immersion techniques to enable young children to learn Miriwoong and exposes them to new language experiences.
+The Language Nest at MDWg is one of the first to operate for Indigenous languages in Australia.

-The aim of the activity is to increase both the knowledge and use of Miriwoong in the community, with a focus on early childhood.
+Our aim is to increase both the knowledge and use of Miriwoong in the community by focusing on early childhood.
 Since young children are at the optimal age for language learning, we have high hopes of making a difference in the preservation of Miriwoong.
 By participating in this program, children will also develop a stronger cultural awareness and pride, improve their self–esteem, and increase their prospects of better learning in the standard school environment.

 Publications by the Miriwoong Language Nest Team